transdigiware/blockchain/howto/backup-restore.md

 You can then order snapshots for that volume, which can be done by using either the CLI or the cluster UI.
 For information on how to take the snapshot, see [Ordering Snapshots](/docs/FileStorage?topic=FileStorage-ordering-snapshots){: external}.

-In this case, "ordering" refers to the "order to take snapshots" and not "ordering nodes").
+In this case, "ordering" refers to the "order to take snapshots" and not "ordering nodes".
 {: tip}

 For our example, we use the CLI and order a single snapshot by using 5 GB of space by issuing: